code-with-amitk/Code-examples/System-Design/Concepts/Terms/README.md

 <a name=ser></a>
 ### Serializability
 All [transactions](Transaction) must run serially on single object.
 Each transaction running to completion before the next transaction starts

+<a name=sb></a>
+### Split Brain
+In [Master slave replication](/System-Design/Concepts/Databases/Database_Scaling/), When in any situation 2 nodes think themselves as masters/leaders the probelms start occuring and that is called split brain.

 <a name=ten></a>
 ### Tenant